KonstantinGeist/skizo/README.md

 ## Known limitations

 * So far, it's x86 only, because it generates x86-specific JIT thunks for closures, reflection and boxed object methods.
-* Aborts don't properly work on Linux, because on Linux, C++ exceptions (which implement "abort") cannot unwind through JIT-generated stacks (I once came up with a hack to fiddle with stack memory, but it was lost in time).
+* Aborts don't properly work on Linux, because on Linux, C++ exceptions (which implement "abort") cannot unwind through JIT-generated stacks.
 Abort on Linux cannot be caught and will crash the entire application.
+I'm planning to revise this.
 * The GC I wrote is pretty sketchy and not very performant.
 * Compilation time is OK for small scripts but grows considerably on large inputs.
 * No incremental compilation.
 * For compilation, it currently uses an outdated version of TCC, which is not very fast and not actively maintained.
+Perhaps, eventually I'll move to AOT where we can reuse GCC or clang.
 * No generics.
 * "Dependency injection" is an incompleted work in progress.
-* Foreign objects don't work on Linux.
+* Foreign objects don't properly work on Linux.

 ## Plans